datatrail-jhu/10_dsjob/scripts/03_website_script.md

 With the basic information for our website edited and a picture of ourselves now visible on the preview, it's time to edit all our contact information.
 To do this, we'll continue to make edits within the config dot toml file.
 Find the lines of code shown here, and delete the highlighted text.
 By deleting this text, you're removing the icon from below your name that links to your Google Scholar profile, since this won't be necessary for a data scientist.

 With that deleted, you'll want to include your information for the other three contact pieces.
-You should include your email address after mail to colon, your twitter handle after twitter dot com slash and your Git Hub username after github dot com.
+You should include your email address after mail to colon, your twitter handle after twitter dot com slash and your Git Hub username after git hub dot com.
 This is important, since you'll want potential employers to be able to easily jump from one of your professional social media accounts to another and because they should be able to contact you easily!

 Once these changes are saved, your preview will be edited.
 There will now be three icons underneath your name (Google Scholar has been removed) and they will, if clicked, go to your profiles!
 Here, you see that there are currently six tabs at the top of the preview.
 However, we won't need all of those tabs.
 We're going to pare down these tabs to only include the most important information.
 But, in the future, should you want to add any of these back in, you'll know how to do so.

 To start customizing these tabs, we'll want to be sure that your most-recent resume is available on our website!
 To get started on this, you'll need to upload your resume into the directory highlighted here.
 Here, our resume is saved as resume dot p d f.

 Now, we're ready to start tweaking the tabs available on our website!
 To do this, we'll still be making edits to config dot toml.
 Navigate to the portion of the file shown here.
 Delete the four lines related to "Publications" and the four lines related to "Teaching".
-The lines you shoudl delete are highlighted here.
+The lines you should delete are highlighted here.

 Then, make the following changes.
 Flip the order of Projects and Post.
 Then, Change the "weight" for each tab so that they match what you see in the video here.
 Then, remove the comments from the four lines related to your "Resume", And last, specify the filename of the resume you updated.